• Skip to primary navigation

 • More holiday recipes to enjoy

-Golden Kiwi - These are my favorite kiwi.
-If you can get these, they have a wonderful floral, sweet and tropical taste.
+Golden Kiwi - These have a wonderful floral, sweet and tropical taste.
 Green kiwi work nicely as well.

-Pomegranate - The sweet and tart arils add a juicy vibrance to the salad.
+Pomegranate - The sweet and tart arils add a juicy and festive vibrance to the salad.

-Pear - Bartlett and Anjou works well for fruit salad as they are firm.
-Use pears that are not overly ripe, you don’t want pears that are too soft and mushy.
+Pear - Bartlett and Anjou work well as they are firm.
+Use pears that are not overly ripe, for a firm bite.

 lemon honey fruit salad ingredients.